 In a perfect world when one disables push notifications, the apps are rarely opened.

-Why opening the app if your phone ceased to inform you about some activity that took place right!?
+Why opening the app if your phone ceases to inform you about some activity that just took place right!?

 Well…from experience I can say disabling push notifications can result in opening the app a lot more (initially).

-Because of that FOMO, you will constantly check the app to spot any activities that you might have missed.
+Because of that FOMO, you will constantly check the app to scan any activities you might have missed.

 Now instead of the phone notifying you, you have to get active to find out.

-So disabling notifications is unfortunately not that perfect solution that ends any form of social media or phone addiction abruptly.
+So disabling notifications is unfortunately not the perfect solution that ends any form of social media or phone addiction abruptly.

 So once the notifications are disabled, you set the alarm which allows you to check your apps when it goes off.

-30 minutes will initially feel like 2 hours but remain patient!
+30 minutes will initially feel like 2 hours because of that FOMO but remain patient!
 That alarm will go off.

-This strategy only applies to checking out what you have missed.
+This strategy only applies to checking your missed notifications speedily.